Vivienne Lia: International career

-Lia has represented the England under-17 and under-19 national teams.
+Lia has represented the England under-17, under-19, under-20 and under-23 national teams.

 Lia received her first under-17 call-up in October 2022 for the 2023 UEFA Women's Under-17 Championship qualification rounds, which saw England play Ukraine, hosts Estonia, and Denmark.
 She scored her first goal at Under-17 level in a 10 - 0 win against Ukraine.
 Lia was then named in the squad for the second qualifying round, which saw England claim their place at the 2023 UEFA Women's Under-17 Championship Finals but did not make the Finals squad.

 Over a year after her last England call-up, Lia received her first Under-19 call-up in April 2024.
-Named by head coach John Griffiths for the second round of the under-19 Championship qualification, she helped the youth team qualify for the finals of the 2024 UEFA Women's Under-19 Championship.
-Lia then featured in the squad for the finals of the 2024 European Championship, in which England were knocked out in the semi-finals by Spain.
+Named by head coach John Griffiths for the second round of the 2024 Under-19 Euro qualification, she helped the youth team qualify for the final competition.
+Lia featured in the tournament squad; England were knocked out in the semi-finals by Spain.

-Lia was selected for both round one and round two of qualifying for the 2025 UEFA Women's Under-19 Championship, scoring three goals in the second round to help England qualify for the Finals tournament.
+Lia was selected for both round one and round two of qualifying for the 2025 Under-19 Euro, scoring three goals in the second round to help England qualify for the Finals tournament.
 In February 2025, she was again called up to the under-19 squad, alongside Saints teammates Araya Dennis and Laila Harbert, for the Albir Garden Tournament.
 In June 2025, new manager Lauren Smith announced her squad for the finals of the 2025 European Under-19 Championship in Poland, with Lia's name down as one of 6 young Arsenal players.

+Named as an injury replacement for Lauren Smith's England under-20 squad, Lia made her debut for the under-20s in a 2–1 win against China PR.
+She then scored her first goal for the Young Lionesses just 6 days later in a 2–3 win over Mexico.

+Lia was named as a replacement in Lydia Bedford's first England under-23 squad, replacing Keira Barry who was called up to the senior team.
+Lia made her debut for the under-23 side in the final minute of the Young Lionesses' 1-0 semi-final win over the Netherlands.

+In September 2026, Lia was called into England's under-20 squad for the 2026 U-20 World Cup as a replacement for the withdrawn Erica Meg Parkinson.

 Style of play

-A speedy and skillful winger, she is versatile and can also play at right-back when required.
-Lia describes herself as "quite direct and creative".
+A speedy and skillful winger, Lia can also play at right-back when required.
+She describes herself as "quite direct and creative".

+Personal life

+Lia is a dual-national of the United Kingdom and Tanzania (the country of her mother's birth).